-The following column by Paul Rijpstra recently appeared on the website of.
+The following column by Paul Rijpstra recently appeared on the website of VNconstructeurs.

 On Thursday, November 7, I was present at the COBc congress 2019.
-COBc is the Central Building Structures Consultation, the network of expertise in the field of structural safety of the municipal Building and Housing Inspection constructors.
+COBc is the Central Building Structures Consultation, the network of expertise in the field of structural safety of the municipal Building and Housing Inspection structural engineers.

 On this day Dick Hordijk gave a lecture with the appealing title "an error was discovered!
 And then?".
 Dick indicated that something goes wrong during construction.
 That in many cases nobody knows that something went wrong.
 And that, despite the fact that something went wrong, the construction did not become unsafe.
 The latter has to do with the difference between the occurring load and the calculated load.
 But it also has to do with the difference between the minimum strength and the calculated strength.
 And finally it has to do with the difference between load and strength in a general sense.
 The first difference concerns the load factor, the second difference concerns the material factor and the third difference concerns the spread.
 In practice, it may be that a structure is twice as strong as the load that occurs.

 But, Dick told his audience, what do you do as a structural engineer if you discover an error?
 Do you keep quiet, knowing that the structure has an excess of strength?
 Or are you going to report it and have it corrected because an error is an error?
 This dilemma cannot simply be translated into a uniform approach.

 This dilemma currently plays a full part in the discussion about the wide slab floors.
 Many buildings with wide slab floors need to be repaired.
 The verification calculation shows that the connection detail of two wide plates does not have the required strength.
 How are you going to tell this to the building owner, while the building has been used for years without worry?
 In this case, the manufacturer must act.
 He will have to analyze the problem and make a proposal.
 This proposal must lead to a floor that will again meet the design strength.